bread01/Javascript-Journey-Notes/readme.md

        - https://javascript.info/
    - **Record logic in notes**
    - **Small Projects**
+     - if I struggle on first project attempt and copy other people's code to get it to work, it's ok.
+But try to understand the parts that I copied.
+Then try to write the project again.
+And again.

   2. ***Active Process of Writing Code***
       - Write down logic in english